When: April 8, 2014 from 9:30AM – 4:30PM (English) and April 15,

 For any questions, please contact Guillaume Larocque (firstname.lastname@example.org)

 This workshop is FREE for QCBS members, both students and researchers.
-Non-QCBS members will be charged 100$+tx to attend the workshop.
+Non-QCBS members will be charged 75$+tx (students and NGOs) or 125$+tx (others) to attend the workshop, payable on line by credit card prior to the workshop.
 Registration of non-QCBS members might be restricted depending on the number of registrants.
 Participants are not expected to have any prior knowledge of database management or computer programming.